 I recently unplugged from cable TV.
 It was a shock for a week but I am glad I did it.
 I am reading "Originals: how non-conformist move the world."
 I just finished - if skipping about counts - "Homage to Catalonia" by Orwell.
 I have a copy of "Mortality" by Christopher Hitchens on an end-table, well-written but the topic is disheartening.
 It pretty much sits there waiting to be picked up but I hesitate.
 Maybe I'm not so unconsciously trying to tell myself that today is the day and tomorrow an unknown.
 So cliche.

 With age, life's gifts have changed.
 My two children are grown (somewhat, both are late-bloomers) and stumbling into their own lives.
-They visit when they want or when I guilt them into coming over.
+They both moved back in.
 We play Skip-bo and have a pizza night once a week.
 My son and I would prefer poker but his older sister finds the game arcane.
 I want them to have their own lives.
 I want to have a life too.

-That has not been easy as I am often the only caregiver for my mother in the early stages of dementia.
+That has not been easy as I am often the only caregiver for my mother at the moderate stages of dementia.
 It is all new territory for me.
 Perhaps that is why I have Hitchens' book about.
-I'm overthinking now.
+(I'm overthinking now.)

 I've dated very little since becoming single nine-years-ago, likely due to real and imagined insecurities.
 Grad school stole much of my time as well.
 I liked to joke that my forties were the four Ds - divorce, dissertation, debt, and denial.
 My professors used to encourage me to date - to which I reminded them that in grad school, two kids, and working full-time it's a miracle the dog was feed on a regular basis.